alexkeizer/QpfTypes/README.md

 Beyond this, the implementation is far from perfect and might throw errors for specifications that should be supported.
 Feel free to open issues for any such specifications.

+# Try it Out

+You can clone https://github.com/alexkeizer/qpf4-example for an example project that imports this package.
+There is also https://gitpod.io/#https://github.com/alexkeizer/qpf4-example, allowing you to play with codatatypes directly in your browser, no setup needed.

 # Organization